 TUHUA (MAYOR ISLAND)

-The northern end of the island is a marine reserve, making it a perfect spot for snorkelling and diving, the warm ocean currents bring plenty of subtropical species.
-Those with permission to land on the island can enjoy hiking through the island’s pōhutakawa forest, and if time allows – hike to the highest peak at 355m above sea level.
+The northern end of the island is a marine reserve, making it a perfect spot for snorkelling and diving.
+The warm ocean currents bring plenty of subtropical species.
+Those with permission to land on the island can enjoy hiking through the island’s pōhutukawa forest, and if time allows, climb to the highest peak at 355 metres above sea level.

 The island is pest-free and home to an array of native birds, including bellbirds, tui, Kākā, Kākāriki karaka, brown Kiwi, and plenty more!